 Underage False Identification for Obtaining Alcohol

-Obtaining alcohol using false identification is prohibited in the state of Missouri and may result in a minor in possession charge.
+Obtaining alcohol using false identification is prohibited in the state of Arizona and may result in a minor in possession charge.
 If the minor is charged, he or she may have their driver’s license suspended.

 How to Handle a Minor In Possession Case

 If you have an underage individual who is being charged with a minor in possession, it’s important to get legal representation.
-There are a variety of defenses the experts at Killham Law Office can use to help you reverse the fate of your teenager’s mistake.
-The types of defense methods for the fighting a minor in possession charge include:
+There are a variety of defenses the experts at

 - Constitutional violation